Perkedel/CVR_Stuffings/README.md

 - Malore: Okaey.....
 - Zuuljedus: Eh, guys.
 Aku pergi dulu guys! dadaa
 - *everyone*: dadaaa..
+- Zuuljedus: (proceed went early ahead to her house)...
 - Gyouter: Great luck, God Bless you!
 She's a fascinating girl I tell you.
 Man, like to come back home now and see my wife.
 - Malore: Did you know, her boyfriend, [Panfesir](https://github.com/Perkedel/After-Church/blob/master/RAW%20files/VRoid/Panfesir.vroid), works with the mall.
-He's logistic guy. that Shipment port
+He's logistic guy. that Shipment ports at the edge of trading lobes.
 - Gyouter: oooh!
 - Grevor: Wow!..
 - Malore: Chief of Logistic.
 You know, outgoing deliveries when say people buy online, or maybe too big to carry?
-That's where it goes.
-Over thousands of trucks here back and forth 24/7.
-We're the busiest trade center in Dasandim. maybe also whole Sloantim.
+That's where it goes. pack it here, bring it there to ships, and sail it goes! or run it goes, since some vehicles are wheels.
+Over thousands of trucks, spaceships, & saucers here back and forth 24/7.
+We're the busiest trade center in Dasandim. maybe also whole Sloantim (cluster).
 - Info: Think it like Tanah Abang or Roxy or whatever ITC to be, but extraterrestrial.
 - Grevor: Impressive.
 I shall one day revisit but to logistic.
 - Malore: Go ahead.
 Observe, just don't disturb, easy.
 All parts of the operation are smoke & vape free.
 It's criminal offense to do that.
 So you can fall asleep and wake up there.
 Na na, just kidding.
 Don't. not safe.
 It also sometimes had containers.